saltAxAtlas/saltAxAtlas/README.md

 ## Hi there 👋
 <br>
 I’m Salt, a Master's student studying computer engineering.
-I love working in embedded environments but have been branching out and trying new things.
+I recently have been branching out and trying new things!

 - 🔭 I’m currently working on a Discord bot!